striblab/20170706-infosec_toolkit/README.md

 5. Add alias information -- your email and name

+6. Create a password.
+This is VERY important to remember as you'll use it each time you encrypt or decrypt something

-6. Select to make a backup key (it will save as an .asc file)
+7. Select to make a backup key (it will save as an .asc file)

-7. Find where it stored your key.
+8. Find where it stored your key.
 Save this somewhere safe.

 IMPORTING OTHER PEOPLE'S KEYS